kb-dk/MerMEId/trunk/INSTALL.md

 ## 3. Install eXist DB

-There are two components that less likely to come with your OS, Orbeon and eXist DB.
+There are two components that are less likely to come with your OS, Orbeon and eXist DB.

 Use a recent stable release of [eXist DB](http://exist-db.org/) xml